jonsch-org/InterStat/README.md

 and<br>
 <code>for ip in ip_list:</code><br>

 <b><h3>Step by Step</h3></b>
 After you changed the parameters and the directories are defined, you can start the script.

-First of all you get asked for your credentials to login to the device.
+1. First of all you get asked for your credentials to login to the device.
 There are two options to login.
 The first credentials you will get asked are your active directory once if you are using RADIUS or any other kind of authentication process.
 If you are just using local credentials on each device or your active directory login fails, the script will use your local account.

-After login the script will open in a for loop the ip list and pick the ip address of the first line.
+2. After login the script will open in a for loop the ip list and pick the ip address of the first line.
 In the next step the ssh connection to the device will be build up.
 The first try of login will be with the active directory credentials and after that with the local credentials.

-In the next step the InterStat.py check if you are still in privilege mode, if not the login will be tried with the ena password you defined at the start.
+3. In the next step the InterStat.py check if you are still in privilege mode, if not the login will be tried with the ena password you defined at the start.

+4. The script will disable the paging function to get the maximum output.

+5. To get the hostname of the device the script will find out with the <b>show version</b> command, which brand the device is of.
+By default the brand could be cisco (IOS, IOS-XE, NX-OS, ...) and dell (Force 10).
+Depending on which one, the script will ask for the <b>show run | include hostname</b> or <b>show run | find hostname</b>